-CAUTION: Denotes an instruction which, if not followed, may damage the vehicle and/or components.
+CAUTION: Denotes an instruction which, if not followed, could severely damage vehicle components.

 YOUR VEHICLE CAN BE HAZARDOUS TO OPERATE.
 A collision or rollover can occur quickly, even during routine maneuvers such as turning and driving on hills or over obstacles, if you fail to take proper precautions.